 It’s mandatory you see your doctor and have our medical forms signed by your physician before hiking Kilimanjaro with us.
 You can get our medical forms anytime on our site in the DOWNLOAD CENTER.
 Please review the Tanzanian Traveler’s Health section on the CDC website for the most current vaccination listings, as they change and are updated often.
 Make sure you get and/or bring with you a signed International Certificate of Vaccination (it’s a small yellow card) as proof of your yellow fever vaccination if you are traveling from an at risk country.
 It’s worth noting that even though you have to visit a doctor, you can usually obtain shots through your local health department at a lower cost than through a physician.

 Yes!
 You can save yourself some packing space and money by renting some gear in Tanzania from our local outfitter.
-We’ll be sending out a separate rental form before your adventure so that you to indicate what you plan on renting and we'll have it ready for you to pick up before you leave for the mountain.
-Here's a list of the rental gear offered and prices: sleeping bag - sleeping mats are already included/provided for all our adventurers ($20), outer layer warm jacket ($20), outer layer warm trouser ($20), hiking poles ($15), warm summit gloves ($10), gaiters ($10), duffle ($20).
+We’ll be sending out a separate rental form before your adventure so that you to indicate what you plan on renting, and we'll have it ready for you to pick up before you leave for the mountain.
+You can rent a sleeping bag (sleeping mats are already included/provided for all our adventurers) for $20 and hiking poles for $15.